RickStrahl/BlogPosts/2023-09/Dotnet Tool Component not found on the Mac/DotnetToolsNotFoundOnTheMac.md

 ### Fix the Global Folder Path
 Unfortunately, if you're using the default ZSH shell on the Mac, the generated path value is not valid and doesn't work.

-The path is generated `/private/etc/paths.d/dotnet-cli-tools` and it looks like this by default:
+The path to the dotnet tools folder is supposed to be set in  `/private/etc/paths.d/dotnet-cli-tools` and the SDK links to this path using the following path in Path environment file by default:

 ```bash
 # /private/etc/paths.d/dotnet-cli-tools
 $HOME/.dotnet/tools
 ```

-As mentioned - this doesn't work on ZSH (AFAIK anyway), so you have to expand out the path. `~/.dotnet/tools` also doesn't work.
+As mentioned - this path as set here doesn't work on ZSH (AFAIK anyway).
+So you have to expand out the path **explicitly**.
+FWIW, `~/.dotnet/tools` also doesn't work.

-> Note that if you use the Bash shell, the profile settings work just fine.
-It's only in ZSH that the path expansion is not occurring.
+> Note that if you use the Bash shell, the profile settings above work just fine.
+It's only in the default ZSH shell that the path expansion is not occurring.

-The only way I could get it to work is with hardcoding my user path, which is fine since it's a local profile anyway:
+The only way I could get this to work is with explicit expanding my full user path, which is fine since it's a local profile anyway:

 ```bash
 # /private/etc/paths.d/dotnet-cli-tools